Skip to main content

 3. Take Out a New Loan: You can take out a conventional mortgage or another type of loan, like a personal loan, to pay off your reverse mortgage.
 You may find a new loan offers more favorable terms or monthly payments (or both).
 How much money you need to pay off your reverse mortgage will dictate what type of loan makes most sense.
 Talk to your lender about your options.

-4. Consider a Home Equity Investment: If monthly payments and interest don’t entice you, home equity investment products like Hometap may be a smart solution.
+4. Consider a Home Equity Investment: If monthly payments don’t entice you, home equity investment products like Hometap may be a smart solution.
 This option enables you to tap into your home’s equity to pay off your reverse mortgage.
 In exchange, an investor gets a share of your home’s future appreciation.
 Best of all, you can stay in your home.

 Do What’s Right for You